-Special pedagogical support (SPS) is meant to ensure that students with a physical or mental disability can complete a higher education on equal terms with other students.
+Special Educational support (SPS) is meant to ensure that students with a physical or mental disability can complete a higher education on equal terms with other students.

 To be eligible to receive SPS, you must have a disability that requires extra support for you to complete your education.